How Do You Help Your Teenager Find Themselves?

 This, however, leads to the temptation of either trying to live through our kids or feeling like they are ungrateful for not jumping at opportunities that you didn’t have access to.

-See also What To Do With A Teenager In Los Angeles
+See also How To Deal With A Runaway Teenager

 Both of these possibilities are something you should try to avoid.